Songs that will MAXIMISE your productivity17 Apr, 20206 minutes

-To find out, the loan firm Transmit Startups recently investigated the power of music and revealed the must-have tunes to include in your working from home playlist to maximise productivity.
+To find out, the loan firm Transmit Startups recently investigated the power of music and revealed the must-have tunes to include in your working from home playlist to maximize productivity.

-Songs by Queen, 50 Cent, Kanye West and Coldplay were among those artists most likely to stimulate productive activity whilst working from home.
+Songs by Queen, 50 Cent, Kanye West, and Coldplay were among those artists most likely to stimulate productive activity while working from home.

 “Music can put us in touch with what we're feeling at a deeper level, help us connect emotionally to our thoughts and bring us to a place of greater understanding about ourselves,” Rizkallah added.